bloom-works/handbook/sections/time-off.md

 All salaried Bloom employees are eligible to receive this benefit.

-Here is what you need to do if you  have been summoned:
+Here is what you need ot do if you have been summoned:
-* When you get a summons to appear in court, let your engagement manager, director, and [People Ops](mailto:blossom@bloomworks.digital) know that you may be potentially called to duty.
+* When you get a summons to appear in court, let your engagement manager, director, and People Ops know that you may be potentially called to duty
 * If you are called to serve, let those same folks know and keep us updated on the status.
-* Once you are done, send blossom@ your proof of service and log the time under "Jury Duty" in Gusto.
+* Once your service has been completed, send [People Ops](mailto:blossom@bloomworks.digital) your proof of service and log the time under "Jury Duty" in Gusto.
     * If your duty is over 40 hours, you may use unpaid time off or PTO.
+    *
 If you’re appearing in your own case as a plaintiff or defendant or for a non-subpoenaed court appearance, you’ll need to use personal time, floating holidays, or unpaid time rather than Jury leave.

 *Canadian process coming soon